Mic92/dotfiles/home/.zsh-history-substring-search/README.md

   causes this script to perform a case-insensitive search.
 See the "Globbing Flags" section in the zshexpn(1) man page to learn about the kinds of values you may assign to this variable.

+To always receive _unique_ search results, use `setopt HIST_IGNORE_ALL_DUPS`.
+Alternatively, use `setopt HIST_FIND_NO_DUPS` which makes this plugin skip duplicate _adjacent_ search results as you cycle through them---however, this does not guarantee that search results are unique: if your search results were "Dog", "Dog", "HotDog", "Dog", then cycling them gives "Dog", "HotDog", "Dog".
+Notice that the "Dog" search result appeared twice as you cycled through them!
+If you wish to avoid this limitation, then use `setopt HIST_IGNORE_ALL_DUPS`.

 ------------------------------------------------------------------------------
 History